No Need to Get Cross With Me

 Now it’s a premier university with modern facilities, world-renown science programs, two national men’s basketball championships (who knows how many women’s), and it’s a school I’m certainly proud to call my alma mater.
 There are several museums on (or very near) campus and it takes several separate day-trips to hit them all.
-If you’re visiting with your kids, I’d suggest going to the Puppetry Museum a few miles off campus (CTMQ Visit here), the Husky Heritage Sports Museum (CTMQ visit here) and then checking out the Dairy Bar (CTMQ Visit here) and the various vestiges of UConn’s Ag School past (CTMQ Visit here) down on Horsebarn Hill.
-Note: There are several other museums on campus, which you’ll eventually find via those links.
+If you’re visiting with your kids, I’d suggest going to the Ballard Puppetry Museum, the Husky Heritage Sports Museum and then checking out The Dairy Bar and the various vestiges of UConn’s Ag School past over on Horsebarn Hill.

 I took Damian up there one summer day to hang out with the cows and horses for a couple hours, but followed that fun up with a stop at the far less exciting (to a 3 year old) Wilbur Cross Gallery.
 I wasn’t sure if it qualified as a museum and really, it doesn’t – except when coupled with the well-executed companion website.
 And it goes without saying, the Gallery also doesn’t qualify as something fun to do for a tired little boy.
 But perseverance is a quality learned, so suck it up Damian, we’re going to learn about Papa’s school.

 If you ever plan on visiting the school, I’m sure it will most likely be for a basketball game, a show at the Jorgensen, or some ice cream.
 But if you check out the school’s website and happen upon the history section, you’ll read, “When you visit the Storrs campus, be sure to see the special exhibit examining the University’s history.
 It is on display in the gallery of the Wilbur Cross Building.”
 Shhh, don’t tell them I told you, but you really needn’t do that.
-All you need to do is read this page – and then explore the links to their pages, and you can consider yourself well-versed in UConnalia.
+All you need to do is read this page – and then the UConn site, and you can consider yourself well-versed in UConnalia.